For Fans Of

 However, ‘Bloodshot Eyes,’ one of the record’s stronger cuts, seems to be about a sole individual, with Randy targeting these people or singular person by stating in the chorus: “Bloodshot eyes and wasted time.
 You’re everything I left behind I won’t reconcile, you’ve lost your mind.
 I’m leaving you behind.”
 And it does feel a little out of place given the heavy, worldly context of the other tracks on offer.
 Though the blatant dissonant metalcore track of ‘Resurrection Man‘ comes off as super cheesy, to the point of it giving you a pulmonary embolism.
 Randy starts the song by croaking “I was born in a cemetery” – a possible reference to Mercyful Fate’s ‘Evil‘ – and with some quite generalised talk about bottom-lines, materialism, racial strife and rising debts, among a reference to Haitian Vodou with a Baron Samedi mention, it feels scattered.
 Coming off nowhere near as honed or as thought-provoking as other in-depth sentiments expressed on this very same LP.

 I have followed Lamb Of God for over 12 years now, and I will never turn my nose up at listening to new Lamb Of God.
 However, that doesn’t suddenly equal blind-loyalty nor that I’ll love every single new record that they put out.
 For every time that I sat down with Lamb Of God’s self-titled LP, ‘On The Hook’ would end and I’d instantly think: “Yep, cool, that was a Lamb Of God album.”
 It’s just very expected and very mild for this famed American metal act.
 And that’s coming from someone who lists ‘Sacrament‘ (2006) as one of his all-time favourite metal albums.
 Everything you could expect and love about Lamb Of God is present and accounted for here.
-Randy’s roaring vocal range and menacing squeals; lyricism touching upon important social issues with heavy political commentary; precise and piston-like drumming, as well as Mark Morton and Willie Adler’s drop D chugging, pinch harmonics and the pair’s harmonic minor and Phyrgian scale fingering shenanigans.
+Randy’s roaring vocal range and menacing squeals; lyricism touching upon important social issues with heavy political commentary; precise and piston-like drumming, as well as Mark Morton and Willie Adler’s drop D chugging, squeals, and their harmonic minor and Phyrgian scale fingering shenanigans.
 It’s unchanging Lamb Of God; it’s as Lamb Of God as you can get.
 And that’s fine.
-Except for outside of a few songs – ‘Memento Mori,’ ‘Gears,’ ‘Bloodshot Eyes,’ and ‘New Colossal Hate’ – I’ll probably never come back to this eponymous record ever again.
+Except for outside of a few songs – ‘Memento Mori,’ ‘Gears,’ ‘Bloodshot Eyes,’ and ‘New Colossal Hate’ – I’ll never come back to this eponymous record in-full again.

 1. Memento Mori